MattKevan/uxlift/_topics/user-journey-planning-what-is-an-empathy-map.md

 ---
 title: User Journey Planning – What is an Empathy Map?
-intro: 'Empathy maps are a really simple activity that should be part of your user journey workshop.
+description: 'Empathy maps are a really simple activity that should be part of your user journey workshop.
 They are fun to do and help you gain a better understanding of your customer segments to make more informed design decisions and improve the user experience. '